alexovn/ui-finder/README.md

 ### I want more filtering options!
 Filtering features will be added over time, so keep an eye out for updates.
 You're welcome to open a discussion about a feature you would like to see.
 If it makes sense, it will be added.

-## What's Next
-There are plans to add enhancements and new features.
-Here are some of them:

-- Update the library search.
-Currently, it's in the Beta stage and may not be very accurate.
-- Add "Show Previous" and "Show More" buttons to the library list instead of (or alongside) pagination.
-- Add more filters.
-- Add more libraries.
-- Add something special — so keep an eye out for updates!

 ## Inspiration
 UI Finder is inspired by some awesome projects.
 Check them out: